Chicago Broken Bones Lawyer

-The experienced Chicago personal injury lawyers at Staver Law Group can review the details of your injuries to help determine whether you may have a claim for financial compensation.
+The experienced Chicago personal injury lawyers at Staver Accident Injury Lawyers, P.C. can review the details of your injuries to help determine whether you may have a claim for financial compensation.
 We can help investigate your accident, gather the evidence you’ll need to support your claim, and fight for the compensation you deserve.

 Types of Bone Fractures

 Bones can break in any number of ways, from small cracks known as hairline fractures to the multiple snaps of a compound fracture.
 Accident victims may suffer any of a number of different types of bone fractures, depending on the circumstances of the collision.
 These may include:

 - Hairline Fracture — A small crack in the bone.
 You may not initially notice this type of fracture.